chrismaltby/gb-studio-docs/docs/index.md

 You can get latest version of GB Studio from the [Itch.io download page](https://chrismaltby.itch.io/gb-studio) and older releases are archived on [GitHub](https://github.com/chrismaltby/gb-studio/releases).

+This documentation is also [available in PDF format](/assets/pdf/www.gbstudio.dev-docs.pdf).